2020 Japanese Regional Leagues

-A total of 134 teams competed, split into 9 groups, in the Japanese Regional Leagues, the fifth tier of the Japanese association football league system, in 2020.
-Due to the COVID-19 pandemic in Japan, all matches in all regions were changed from double round-robin into single round-robin, except Chūgoku and Tōkai.
+A total of 120 teams competed, split into 9 groups, in the Japanese Regional Leagues.
+Due to the COVID-19 pandemic in Japan, all matches in some of the regions were changed from double round-robin into single round-robin, except Chūgoku and Tōkai which used a cup style knockout competition.

-All regional champions qualified for the Japanese Regional Football Champions League.
+All regional champions qualified for the 2020 Regional Champions League.
 Like the J.League, there was no relegation in this season to Prefectural Leagues (promotion and relegation between divisions were still available for some regions).